-The coffee beans and green tea leaves we use as raw materials fully comply with the Principles for Sustainable Agriculture (PSA).^{1} Some suppliers and brands have acquired third-party certifications including fair trade, 4C and GAP^{2} certifications.
-All of the raw materials we procure are certified by the GFSI.^{3}
+The coffee beans and green tea leaves we use as raw materials fully comply with the Principles for Sustainable Agriculture (PSA).\1 Some suppliers and brands have acquired third-party certifications including fair trade, 4C and GAP\2 certifications.
+All of the raw materials we procure are certified by the GFSI.\3

-- 1 PSA (Principles for Sustainable Agriculture): The new sustainable agricultural principles of Coca-Cola System reflecting the latest science and the perspectives of stakeholders.
-The PSA are applied for agricultural products and packaging materials. - 2 Fair trade: A system for certifying that farmers, who are in socially disadvantageous positions, are guaranteed fair prices for their agricultural products.
-4C (the Common Code for the Coffee Community): A certification system for the sustainable cultivation and processing of coffee GAP (Good Arricultural Practice): Referred to as IGAP in Japan and as ASIAGAP in other

-Asian countries and run by the Japan GAP Foundation.
+- \1 PSA (Principles for Sustainable Agriculture): The new sustainable agricultural principles of Coca-Cola System reflecting the latest science and the perspectives of stakeholders.
+The PSA are applied for agricultural products and packaging materials. \2 Fair trade: A system for certifying that farmers, who are in socially disadvantageous - positions, are guaranteed fair prices for their agricultural products.
+4C (the Common Code for the Coffee Community): A certification system for the sustainable cultivation and processing of coffee GAP (Good Agricultural Practice): Referred to as IGAP in Japan and as ASIAGAP in other Asian countries and run by the Japan GAP Foundation.
 A system for certifying the management of agricultural production processes aimed at ensuring sustainability, food safety, environmental conservation, work safety and other matters.
-Compliant with the Ministry of Agriculture, Forestry and Fisheries Guidelines on the common Good Agricultural Practices (GAP) standards.
+Compliant with the Ministry of Agriculture, Forestry and Fisheries Guidelines on the common Good Agricultural

+Practices (GAP) standards.
 Global GAP is run by German company FoodPLUS GmbH.

-3 GFSI (Global Food Safety Initiative) private organization of globally operating food companies designed to approve food safety management standards to enhance food companies designed to approve tood safety management standards to enhance tood safety and consumer trust.
+\3 GFSI (Global Food Safety Initiative) private organization of globally operating food companies designed to approve food safety management standards to enhance food safety and consumer trust.
 Global distribution and retail industries and their business partners advance the introduction of GFSI.
 The GFSI approves fourteen certification standards including the ASIAGAP standard (Ministry of Agriculture, Forestry and Fisheries).